f-ei8ht/f8/content/posts/tech-use-everyday.md

 ---
 author: Saif Ali Khan
-title: Tech I Use Everyday
+title: How Techie Am I?
 date: 2025-02-24
-description: A list of the gadgets and devices I use daily
+description: A list of gadgets and devices I use daily
 categories:
   - hardware
 tags: